bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:05:27

-So guys like, you know, to, to, to go into a more difficult topic here.
+So guys like, you know, to go into a more difficult topic here.
-First is like, who chooses the, the activation method and, what are the activation method options and like how does whole massive shit works?
+First is like, who chooses, the activation method, what are the activation method options, and how does whole massive shit work?
-I mean, you know, like it's always dramatic.
+I mean, you know like it's always dramatic.
-It has not been sort of like flushed out.
+It has not been sort of flushed out.
 And I don't believe it ever will, just the nature of the project.
-But like we talked about the changes, but like a lot of changes require a soft fork or a hard fork could be.
+But like we talked about the changes, a lot of changes require a soft fork or a hard fork.
 So, you know, we have to have ways of doing that safely and we have to have ways of signaling and creating consensus and displaying consensus.
 You know, I'm a big fan of Flag Day, Game of Chicken.
-I really don't like the speedy trial stuff, you know, a LOT=true, you know, so, so like, as default, so those are my sort of things, but like, how do you feel about this from more like, yeah.
+I really don't like the speedy trial stuff, you know, a LOT=true, you know, so like, as default, so those are my sort of things, but like, how do you feel about this?

 James O'Beirne: 01:06:27

-Yeah, Rodolfo, can you, can you describe what you don't like about speedy trial, because from what I know, all speedy trial is saying is basically like, hey, we're gonna do a short period where if all the miners absolutely want this thing, then they signal.
+Yeah, Rodolfo, can you, can you describe what you don't like about speedy trial, because from what I know, all speedy trial is saying is basically like, hey, we're gonna do a short period where if all the miners absolutely want this thing, then the signal.
 So otherwise we're just gonna fall back to something else later on that's gonna be more lengthy.
 Like what is your objection to that?